 Booking.com has been invaluable during my travels while booking hotels online.
 Book in 85000 destinations around the world.

 Types: Hotels, Apartments, Villas, Hostels, Resorts, B&Bs

 Benefits – Great deals, no booking fees and offers free cancellation for most cases.

 Couchsurfing: If you don’t mind sleeping on someone’s couch then try Couchsurfing which is free of cost.
 Meet and stay with locals from all over the world.
-Use Couchsurfing for accommodations, and meetups with nearby locals or travellers.
+Use Couchsurfing for accommodations, and meetups with nearby locals or travelers.
 Be a good samaritan and offer a gift to your host, for offering their house for you for FREE.
 It can be something you are good at, like painting or something you can pick up from your local gift shop.

 Uber: Uber offers door to door transportation to over 630 cities worldwide and growing.
-So, more often than not, there might be an Uber service in the city you are travelling to.
+So, more often than not, there might be an Uber service in the city you are traveling to.
 Book uber for hassle-free service.

 Cities like Singapore or Jakarta have better local cab service.
-Depending on your currency and the cost of living of the city, it might seem expensive.
-If you are planning to travel on a budget, choose to opt for a public transport like metro or bus transport whichever is readily available and cost-effective.
+Depending on your currency and the cost of living in the city, it might seem expensive.
+If you are planning to travel on a budget, choose to opt for public transport like metro or bus transport whichever is readily available and cost-effective.

 There are a lot of volunteer programs where you can live and work like a local.
 This is an opportunity to exchange a wide range of services for free food and accommodations.